 Rehabs.com 360 Guide

 ABOUT OXFORD TREATMENT CENTER IN TUPELO

 Located in downtown Tupelo, Miss., right on Main Street and less than a half a mile west of U.S. Highway 45, the Tupelo Outpatient Office of the Oxford Treatment Center offers an intensive outpatient (IOP) program for adults struggling with addiction.
-Clients with co-occurring disorders are also treated.
-The program typically serves as an alternate to or a step-down from the residential program at the Oxford Treatment Center, which is about 45 miles away.
+The facility can also accommodate individuals struggling with co-occurring mental health disorders.

 TREATMENT & ASSESSMENT

 The IOP meets for group therapy three times per week for 10 weeks.
 Individual and family counseling sessions are also a part of the program, as are 12-step meetings, which clients are required to attend.
 The IOP also offers drug and alcohol assessments, regular drug testing, community education, intervention services, a family program, and aftercare services.

 For loved ones, there is a free, therapist-led support group for anyone with a friend of family member who is struggling with addiction or going through recovery.
 Meetings are on Tuesdays at 6:00 p.m. and cover topics related to addiction education and family dynamics.